From Las Vegas to Bryce Canyon National Park: 4 Best Ways to Get There

 Located in Southern Utah, Bryce Canyon National Park is a visually spectacular place to visit.
 The park is known for its huge geological formations, giant columns of rock called hoodoos.
 The colors here are amazing: red rocks, pink cliffs, and seemingly endless views of an otherworldly landscape.
 Unlike the Grand Canyon, Bryce Canyon isn't really a single canyon, it's a series of natural bowls carved into the edge of a high plateau by erosion.
 Those bowls are filled with the multi-colored spires or pinnacles known as hoodoos.

-Bryce Canyon National Park is a an easy trip from Las Vegas.
+Bryce Canyon National Park is an easy trip from Las Vegas.
 If you are up for a long day, you can even do this as a day trip.
 If you leave Vegas early, about 5am, you'll be at the park by 10am and can spend the whole day here.
 Then you can head back to Vegas to arrive in time for a late dinner.
-You can drive yourself, do a guided tour from Las Vegas, or visit the park only from the air on a helicopter adventure.
+You can drive yourself, drive a rental car, do a guided tour from Las Vegas, or visit the park from above on a helicopter adventure.

 There are a few options to get from Las Vegas to Bryce Canyon: it's less than 300 miles away, and the drive will take between four and five hours.
-Once you're here, a car isn't always necessary, as the Bryce Canyon Shuttle is a free service that operates throughout the park and immediate area (it runs between April and October).
+Once you're here, a car isn't always necessary, as the Bryce Canyon Shuttle is a free service that operates throughout the park and immediate area outside the park.
+The service, which operates from April through mid-October, runs every day from 8am to 6pm (8am to 8pm in the summer).

 On This Page:

-1. From Las Vegas to Bryce Canyon National Park by Tour
+1. From Las Vegas to Bryce Canyon National Park by Car

 A drive from Las Vegas to Bryce Canyon National Park is about 265 miles and will take about four hours.
 Most of the drive is on the big I-15 interstate.
 Take the I-15 north from Las Vegas into Utah until exit 95, where you get onto UT-20 eastbound.
 Drive another hour to UT-63 south, which leads right to the park entrance.
-It's possible to drive into and around the park, or you can park your car and use the free shuttle service.
+It's possible to drive into and around the park, or you can park your car and use the free shuttle service (free with paid park admission).

 You may encounter some snow on the Utah roads if you make the drive during wintertime (December through February).
 The area around Bryce Canyon is on a high plateau, several thousand feet above sea level, and gets snow.
 The roads are well-maintained, but it's a good idea to have a car equipped for winter driving (FWD, AWD, all-season tires, etc.) and a driver prepared for driving in snow.
 It's not necessary to have chains or a 4WD vehicle.